makersacademy/chitter-challenge/README.md

 ```
 -----
 ## Features:
-- user can post a new message & their username.
+- user can post a new message with their user_name and name.
 (CREATE)
-- user can view all messages.
+- user can view all messages in reverse chronological order.
 (READ)
 - messages include time it was created.
 - user can sign up for chitter.
 -----